 Do note that the use of off-the-shelf models are very common for miniature work.
 Most model kits are often already of very high quality and can be pulled off convincingly, particularly in the use of "greebling" (the details themselves are "greebles").
 This is when one takes parts from a model kit, already being of great quality and put it on as detail for bigger models.
 A great example are the star destroyers in Star Wars

 , which were essentially plywood models dressed with loads of parts from mixed and matched kits to create what looked like extremely realistic and detailed ships.

-Occasionally if the story allows for it, it might end up playing what it really is (such as using model jets to portray their real-life counterparts or Star Trek
+Occasionally if the story allows for it, it might end up playing what it really is.
+For example, commercially available model vehicles being used to portray their real-life counterparts, or licensed merchandising items